dddddddd334/Indiana-s-Proxy/readme.md

 ### this is Aluben coded in node.js

-this allows you us to make it so it saves settings to a microsoft Azure sql database or use [localstorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)
+this allows us to make it so it saves settings to a microsoft Azure sql database or use [localstorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)